quiltdata/quilt/docs/technical-reference.md

 ### Network

-A private stack with an inward-facing load balancer is shown above.
+A private stack with an inward load balancer is shown above.
 For an internet-facing load balancer the data plane remains the same and the network is similar to the following.